 Supermarkets' other tactics include the following:

-The most profitable stock is placed at eye level (or children's eye level if it's targeted at them), yet profitable goods tend not to be the best deals.
+Eye-level products are the profitable ones.
+The most profitable stock is placed at eye level (or children's eye level if it's targeted at them), yet profitable goods tend not to be the best deals for shoppers.
 The age-old adage "look high and low for something" really does apply.

 Bright colours and the words "discount" and "sale" make us feel good, yet the reduction may be pennies and cheaper equivalents hidden elsewhere.

-For those on a strict budget, it's important to get in the right mindset.
-Don't ask "What's the cheapest way to get all the goodies I want?".
-Instead ask “On my £XYZ budget, what can I afford?"
+For those on a strict budget, it's important to get into the right mindset.
+Don't ask: "What's the cheapest way to get all the goodies I want?".
+Instead ask: "On my £XYZ budget, what can I afford?"

 Of course, a budget is part of a wider strategy and how much to prioritise food shopping depends on your other expenditure.
 Use our free Budget Planner tool to help.